 – Affinity Water – with 3.5 million customers it is the largest water-only supplier in the UK.
 They were previously known as Veolia Water Central, Veolia Water East and Veolia Water Southeast.

-– and Thames Water – which is a part of RWE, a leading water corporation in the UK, Germany, central Eastern Europe and US, providing water and sanitation for 70 million customers worldwide.
+– and Thames Water – which is a part of RWE, a leading water corporation in the UK, Germany, Central Eastern Europe, and the US, providing water and sanitation for 70 million customers worldwide.

 Thames Water supplies water and sewerage services in London, Thames Valley region and Wales.
 Their water and sewerage prices can be found here.